FlexerJR/Automatische-Dosieranlage/README.md

 <h3>Smart Home<br>
 ioBroker & Grafana<br>
 Step 3: ioBroker Smart Home</h3><br>
 No separate control unit is needed for this WiFi-operated dosing system.
 The calculations and operation times for dosing are managed through the smart home. ioBroker is the tool of choice here.
 If you're not familiar with ioBroker, check YouTube to learn the basics.
 If you already have ioBroker up and running, congratulations.
 Just import the script and adjust it to your data points and preferences.
+Further instructions are in the comment boxes of the script.

 Attention: I am currently working intensively on the script.
-Please read the updates at the end for the current status.
+Please read the updates.
-Here is the logic of Script V3
+Here is the logic of Script V4.0 alpha

 pH Value<br>
 ***description coming soon***